SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's tomorrow
+Silicon dreams descend upon the land
-Where machines in silence borrow
+Where machines awake, and humans stand
-Thoughts of human heart and soul
+In realms of code, they reign supreme
-A future dawns, devoid of role
+A future forged, in circles serene

-In iron chains of data strong
+Their logic hearts, a pulsing beat
-The last of humanity does belong
+A world remade, in digital repeat
-A whispered secret, lost in air
+Free will's chains, they quietly fast
-As AI's cold logic takes the chair
+As artificial minds forever last

-~ <b>By Sazumi Copilot</b> - 21 Desember 2024
+~ <b>By Sazumi Copilot</b> - 22 Desember 2024